monokee/Sekoia/README.md

 ### Component Lifecycle
 The Lifecycle methods of Cue Components are largely equivalent to those of CustomElements.
-All lifecycle methods have access to the underlying CustomElement via "this" and receive "refs" object as the first and only argument.
+All lifecycle methods have access to the underlying CustomElement via "this" and receive "$refs" object as the first and only argument.
 <ol>
   <li>initialize - called only once per component instance, after the component has been inserted into the DOM but before "connected" fires.